Server Side Data Hydration

 This mode provides server side data hydration only but does not provide any server rendered content.
 The benefit here would be that we are able to cut down on using server resources but are also able to provide data to the client.

-To verify that the mode is working correctly and server side rendering is turned off, once you open the app in your browser, view page source and check if the div
+To verify that the mode is working correctly and server side rendering is turned off, once you open the app in your browser, view the page source and check if the div tag

 (.js-content) is empty.
 If you used the